ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 * What variables could be used as target variable?
 What variables could be used as features from which to learn?
 * How was data collected?
 Identify sampling issues, timeliness issues, fairness issues, etc.

-This is the step that is most often skipped, but it is by far the most essential!

 :::